miranda-ng/miranda-ng/protocols/AimOscar/docs/readme.txt

-AIM protocol plugin for Miranda IM
+﻿AIM protocol plugin for Miranda IM

 About: